SGP07/slides/slides.md

 # Why Kuromi is the Best Sanrio Character

-**The Mischievous Charm of Kuromi**
+Kuromi, the Mischievous One

-Kuromi, the devilish twin sister of My Melody, is often overlooked in favor of her cute and innocent sibling.
-However, this demon-esque Sanrio character has a unique charm that sets her apart from the rest.
+Kuromi, the rival of My Melody, is often overlooked, but she's the best Sanrio character for many reasons.

 ---

-# Agenda

-* Unconventional Style
-* Feisty Personality
-* Mysterious Appeal
-* Why Kuromi Stands Out
+# The Birth of Kuromi

+Created in 1975, Kuromi is a symbol of mischief and playfulness.

+> "Kuromi" () means "black beauty" or "black oni," reflecting her dark, yet cute appearance.

 ---

-# Unconventional Style
+# Unique Design

-Kuromi's bold and edgy design makes her a refreshing change from the traditional cute and colorful Sanrio characters.
-Her black and red color scheme, coupled with her devil horns and mischievous grin, gives her a rebellious and confident vibe.
+Kuromi's design stands out from the usual Sanrio characters.

+Her black and red devil-like costume, complete with a cute horn and a mischievous grin, makes her irresistible.

 ---

-# Unconventional Style (continued)
+# Personality

-Her fashion sense is unmatched, with a penchant for statement accessories and bold hairstyles.
-Kuromi's style is a perfect blend of goth and kawaii, making her a standout in the Sanrio universe.
+Kuromi is not just a pretty face; she's a prankster with a playful and mischievous personality.

+She loves to play tricks on her friends, especially My Melody, making her a lovable and relatable character.

 ---

-# Feisty Personality
+# Versatility

-Kuromi's sassy and confident personality sets her apart from her sweet and gentle sister, My Melody.
-Her confidence and determination make her a great role model for anyone who wants to be their own person.
+Kuromi has appeared in various forms of media, from TV shows to video games.

+Her popularity has led to numerous merchandise, including plush toys, keychains, and stationery.

 ---

-# Mysterious Appeal

-Kuromi's enigmatic nature adds to her charm, making her a fascinating character to learn more about.
-Her mysterious past and intriguing abilities only add to her allure.
+# Comparison to My Melody

+While My Melody is sweet and innocent, Kuromi is the perfect opposite.

+Their rivalry adds depth to the Sanrio universe, making Kuromi a refreshing change from the usual cute and sweet characters.

 ---

-# Why Kuromi Stands Out

-Kuromi's unique blend of style, personality, and mystery makes her the best Sanrio character.
-She's a true original, unafraid to be herself and unapologetically confident in her individuality.

----

 # Conclusion

-Kuromi may not be the most popular Sanrio character, but she's definitely one of the most intriguing.
-Her bold style, feisty personality, and mysterious appeal make her a true standout in the Sanrio universe.
+Kuromi's unique design, playful personality, and versatility make her the best Sanrio character.

+She's the perfect representation of Sanrio's ability to create lovable and memorable characters.

 ---

 # Q&A

-Do you have a favorite Kuromi moment or merchandise?
+Do you have any questions about why Kuromi is the best Sanrio character?